rikschennink/eve-of-impact/readme.md

 #### Notes
 I've removed the Audio due to copyright, also I've removed the icons.
-All other graphics are in there but are not to be used in any other commercial projects (see the license below).
+All other graphics are in there and are not to be used in any other commercial projects (see the license below).

 #### License